spotinst/spotinst-examples/Terraform/Ocean/README.md

 # Ocean Terraform Examples for Spot.io

 ## Introduction
-Provided are example Terrform modules to call Ocean resource in Spot.io.
+Provided are example Terraform modules to call Ocean resource using the Spot provider.

 ## Examples
-* AWS
+* AWS - Using an existing EKS cluster
-* GCP
+* GCP - Using an existing GKE cluster
-* Azure
+* Azure - Using an existing AKS cluster